vinamogit/KALE-sc/README.md

 ## A Proof-of-<i>Team</i>work Stellar Asset

 > [!CAUTION]
-> This contract has not been audited nor has it been fully tested yet, take this into consideration.
+> This contract has not been audited nor has it been thoroughly tested, it is – as the kids say – a meme coin.
+> Take this into consideration.

 `KALE` is a Stellar asset that can only be created by mining it through this contract.
 Only one unit (`1_0000000`) of the asset can be farmed every minute.